We’re Cruise, the self-driving ride-hailing service.

 Learn more about Life at Cruise through the lens of a Cruiser on our LinkedIn Page.

-GM Cruise LLC provides equal employment opportunities to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, disability, sexual orientation, gender identity or expression, veteran status, or genetics.
-In addition to federal law requirements, GM Cruise LLC complies with applicable state and local laws governing nondiscrimination in employment in every location in which the company has facilities.
+Cruise LLC provides equal employment opportunities to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, disability, sexual orientation, gender identity or expression, veteran status, or genetics.
+In addition to federal law requirements, Cruise LLC complies with applicable state and local laws governing nondiscrimination in employment in every location in which the company has facilities.
 This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation and training.
 Pursuant to applicable laws, we will consider for employment qualified applicants with arrest and conviction records.
 And if you believe that you will need any type of accommodation, please let us know.

 Note to Recruitment Agencies: Cruise does not accept unsolicited agency resumes.
 Furthermore, Cruise does not pay placement fees for candidates submitted by any agency other than its approved partners.